← All posts

 Legislators in the U.S. and the EU are demanding accountability for AI's environmental impacts on human life, including its water and energy consumption, and addressing AI ethics concerns.
 For instance, a U.S. bill focusing on AI has called for the federal government to evaluate AI's environmental footprint and develop a standardized reporting system.

-The European Union’s AI Act mandates high-risk AI systems to disclose their energy consumption and resource usage over their entire lifecycle, including the use of renewable energy sources.
+The European Union's AI Act mandates high-risk AI systems to disclose their energy consumption and resource usage over their entire lifecycle, including using renewable energy sources.
 In addition to these regulations, policy incentives for water conservation in the tech sector are designed to discourage excessive water extraction and encourage its sustainable use.

 Collaborative Efforts for a Sustainable Future